 Plus it plays 8 Mozart pieces and the “orchestra” button plays all six instruments at once.

-While this is a hard toy, you’ll like that it features rounded sides which is safer for babies.
-And parents will appreciate the volume control.
+While the musical cube is a hard toy, you’ll like that it features rounded sides which is safer for babies.
+And parents will appreciate the volume control on the musical tunes.

 - Interactive design